markclements/website/non-adaptive_proc.md

 5. Assume that all members of a population that pass through a bottleneck have a deleterious trait; can the population survive and, if so, how would selection act on the population after the bottleneck?
 6. What is the difference between selection and drift?
 7. How is it that drift can be quantified, but in any particular experiment, not predicted?
+8. Explain what genetic drfit is and how it influences evolution.

 **Questions to ponder**